 Male fertility and virility: what they have in common and what differentiates them

-Does male infertility have something to do with your sexual ability?
-This is not an issue that is treated as naturally as we should.
+Does male infertility have anything to do with your sexual ability?
+This is not a topic that is treated as naturally as we should.

-Just as with female infertility, women are not put into question so much, and it is talked about without anyone feeling questioned, when it happens to men it seems that it is still a taboo subject.
+Just as with female infertility women are not questioned as much, and it is talked about without anyone feeling questioned, when it happens to men it seems that it continues to be a taboo subject.

-Why is this so?
-Due to a sociocultural problem full of preconceptions more typical of the past than of the XNUMXst century.
+Why is it like this?
+For a sociocultural problem full of preconceived ideas more typical of the past than the 21st century.

 What is male fertility?

-The first thing we are going to do is make clear what it means for a man to be infertile.
+The first thing we are going to do is clarify what it means for a man to be infertile.

-As you can see, it applies to women and men.
+As you see, it applies to women and men.

 Obviously the reproductive organs are different and that is why, when we talk about male or female infertility, we mean that the cause that causes the problem is different.

-How is male fertility tested?
-Normally, a seminogram or what is the same, an analysis of the quality of the sperm is enough.
+How is men's fertility analyzed?
+Normally a seminogram is enough, or what is the same, an analysis of the quality of the sperm.

-In this study, the quantity and quality of sperm are measured, which is a very small part of the composition of semen.
+In this study, the quantity and quality of sperm is measured, which is a very small part of the composition of semen.

 An ultrasound is also usually done to study the condition of the testicular ducts and a review of the prostate.